 Professional PST Password Recovery Solution

-But if this above solution doesn’t work or you have Unicode PST file, then you must use some paid PST password recovery software.
-SysInfoTools Software offers an advanced software application named as PST Password Recovery, to recover lost or forgotten password of Outlook PST files.
+If the above solution doesn’t work due to any reason, or you have a Unicode PST file, then you should try a professional PST password recovery solution.
+SysInfoTools Software offers an advanced software application named as PST Password Recovery, to recover PST password of Outlook data files.
 It supports all popular versions of MS Outlook and recovers password of both ANSI and Unicode PST files.
 To know more about this software, please visit SysInfoTools’ website and download the free demo version of this software.

 Outlook users can also read this blog post Repair PST File by using Inbox Repair Tool (scanpst.exe)